A false dichotomy between fixed and mobile users is on the wane.

 “A particularly vexing obstacle to converged operators’ enhanced value extraction has been entity resolution – or the lack thereof.”

 In order to solve this problem at a network level, converged operators must achieve two breakthroughs: firstly, the extraction of device-level traits that are expressive enough to provide minimal misclassification rates.
-Secondly, and perhaps most importantly, the implementation of pattern-detection logics that are scalable across live operational environments.
+Secondly, and perhaps most importantly, the implementation of pattern-detection logics that are scalable across live operational environments of network analytics solutions.

 Besides addressing household-level ambiguities, this new ability would also enable a broader set of fixed-to-mobile identity resolutions.
 It could be applied, for example, to determine how mobile subscribers navigate among public wi-fi hotspots, feeding the production of digital location demographics and profiling.